Brexit drove Tesla to pick Berlin over Britain for new factory | MarketScreener

 Britain's vote to leave the European Union has hurt foreign investment because the country's future trading relationship with the EU is still not clear, more than three years after the referendum.

 Britain holds a parliamentary election in December in a bid to break the impasse.
-British Prime Minister Boris Johnson has said high levels of inward investment would return once terms of the withdrawal agreement have been settled.
+Conservative Prime Minister Boris Johnson has said high levels of inward investment would return once terms of the withdrawal agreement have been settled.

-Major carmakers such as Nissan have said a disorderly departure from the bloc, where companies face tariffs after leaving the EU without a transition deal, would be unsustainable and put its entire business model in jeopardy.
+Major carmakers such as Nissan have said a disorderly departure from the bloc, where companies face tariffs after leaving the EU without a transition deal, would be unsustainable and jeopardise its entire business model.

-Britain's department for business declined to comment on the report about Tesla.
+Britain's business minister Andrea Leadsom said the government was aware that the uncertainty over Brexit is causing investment to be put hold and that is why the upcoming election is needed.

+"We need a Conservative government to get Brexit done with a deal and end the uncertainty," she said.

+But the opposition Liberal Democrats said the decision shows Johnson's "deluded plans are already costing the country vital investment and making us all poorer".

-(Writing by William Schomberg; Editing by Edmund Blair)
+(Writing by William Schomberg; Editing by Edmund Blair and Stephen Addison)